Copenhagen November 25-26, 2025

 ASCEND will cover key deep technologies, including AI, supercomputing, semiconductors, the Internet of Things, genomics, quantum computing, space tech, biosolutions, biotechnology, renewable energy, waste management, water purification, advanced materials, and sustainable agriculture.

-Artificial Intelligence Biotechnology Quantum computing Space tech
+Artificial Intelligence Biotechnology Quantum Technology Space tech

 Conference themes